-Medical anthropology is the study of human health and illness across culture, time, and location.
-The cultural, political and moral components of disease, illness, suffering, health, and well-being will be discussed.
-Course Information: Prerequisite(s): ANTH 101; or consent of the instructor.
+Medical anthropology explores illness and health as both embodied and socially constructed.
+It maintains that illness reflects cultural understandings of the body, social/structural inequalities, and differential distributions of power.
+Course Information: Recommended for pre-health students who plan to work in multi-cultural settings.
+Prerequisite(s): Completion of the English Composition requirement; or consent of the instructor.
 Class Schedule Information: To be properly registered, students must enroll in one Lecture and one Discussion/Recitation.
 Individual and Society course, and World Cultures course.